Joseph Edgar Boehm: Biography

 Boehm's designs were used on a series of medals minted to mark events in the Queen's reign.
 These included the Golden Jubilee, her Diamond Jubilee and for the Visit to Ireland Medal 1900.
 In 1887, Boehm designed and executed the model for the dies for a series of coins known as the Jubilee coinage, commemorating the 50th anniversary of Queen Victoria's reign.
 The coins are signed J.E.B. below the shoulder.
 This design was severely criticised by his peers as well as the public and was replaced in 1893.
 The coins depicted the royal arms in the Order of the Garter on the reverse.
 As a result, the sixpences were frequently gilded and passed off as gold half sovereigns.
 Therefore, the sixpence reverted to its standard design.

 Boehm's early portrait busts led, later in his career, to him undertaking a total of fifty-seven church monuments and memorial works, including several in British cathedrals.
 For the memorial to General Charles George Gordon in St Paul's Cathedral, he carved an effigy of Gordon recumbent on a sarcophagus.
 On the death of Dean Stanley, Boehm was commissioned to execute his sarcophagus in Westminster Abbey.
 The Abbey also houses Boehm's memorials to Lord Beaconsfield and to Viscount Canning, plus his marble statue of the Earl of Shaftesbury.
 His monument to Archbishop Tait is in Canterbury Cathedral.
 A number of Boehm's sculptures were reproduced in popular small-scale bronze editions.
 These included the soldier figures from the Wellington monument and a St. George and the Dragon group piece.

 Boehm became an Associate of the Royal Academy in 1878, was appointed sculptor-in-ordinary to the Queen in 1881 and was elected a full member of the Royal Academy in 1882.
-In 1889, he was created a baronet, of Wetherby Gardens in the Parish of St Mary Abbots, Kensington, in the County of London.
+In 1889, he was created a baronet, of Wetherby Gardens in the Parish of St Mary Abbots, Kensington (from 1883 Boehm lived at 25 Wetherby Gardens, a house designed for him by Robert William Edis and built by William Willett).
 Boehm encouraged and supported several younger artists and sculptors, most notably Édouard Lantéri, Alfred Gilbert and Alfred Drury.
 Boehm was instrumental in Gilbert being awarded the commission for the Shaftesbury Memorial Fountain in Piccadilly Circus while both Lantéri and Drury worked in Boehm's studio for a time.
 Boehm's most famous pupil was the Princess Louise, Duchess of Argyll, daughter of Queen Victoria.
 She was at his house, at 76 Fulham Road in London, when Boehm died suddenly on 12 December 1890, provoking press speculation about a sexual relationship between the two.
 According to historian Lucinda Hawksley, the two had a long-lasting love affair.

 There is a memorial to Boehm in the crypt of St Paul's Cathedral in London.